Katherine Boucher Beug (b. 1947) Telemachus

 Provenance | Acquired from artist's solo exhibition at the Fenton Gallery, May 2003 |

-In Katherine Boucher Beug’s Telemachus, the canvas displays irregular patches of colour in variations of blue, gold and white, bleeding and blurring into one another.
+Irregular squares of colour in variations of blue, yellow, brown and white, bleed and seep into one another.
 At one time, there appears to have been a distinct grid-like structure at work that has long since been effaced and painted over.
-The repetition of the composition subtly veers off course, into juxtapositions of density and light, of delicate washes and layers of opacity and texture.
+The repetition of the composition subtly veers off-course, into strong contrasts of density and light, alternating between delicate washes and opaque layers.
+The image seems to have been built up gradually, through long periods of painting and over-painting, looking and waiting.

 Other artworks by Katherine Boucher Beug